50 Things You Should Know About Your Home by Age 50

 Annual maintenance wards off many HVAC problems.
 If you do have a failure, you can usually fix it yourself.
 If your AC unit is working but has become noisy, you can fix that, too!
-If you’re freezing in cold rooms, it could be your furnace that needs attention, you can perform routine maintenance, and handle simple repairs yourself (here’s how).
-Find out some more things all smart homeowners do once a year.
+If you’re freezing in cold rooms, it could be your furnace that needs attention: here are seven simple things you can do.

 Garbage disposal repair

 A garbage disposal is a bit scary when it’s turned on and the blades are noisily chopping up kitchen waste.
 But, if your disposal gets stinky, fear not.
 It’s easy to clean out the gunk and get rid of the smell.
 Just don’t forget to run water while you’re using it.
 If the splash guard needs replacing, you can do that in 20 minutes!
-If you need to replace the entire disposal you can replace it yourself.
+If you need to replace the entire disposal, it’s easy to replace it yourself.

 Obviously you can’t glue broken glass back together.
 But, for windows that get stuck, let in drafts or have moisture issues, there are DIY solutions.
-Fix old windows, double-hung windows, window glass glazing, and screens.
 You can also stop window drafts and learn how to avoid and remove window condensation.
 Once they’re shipshape, here’s how to clean your windows.

 How to replace a toilet

-Whether you’re installing a better-flushing toilet or resetting the old one after remodeling, these DIY home improvement tips will help you do it faster and with fewer problems.
+Whether you’re installing a better-flushing toilet or resetting the old one after remodeling, a few DIY home improvement tips will help you do it faster and with fewer problems.
 And if you’re squeamish, don’t worry—your toilet isn’t the germiest place in your bathroom.